Phishing attacks are now considered the main source of data breaches.

 Ten years ago, if you asked someone what ‘phishing’ was, they probably would have no idea.
 Since then, times have changed considerably; phishing attacks are now responsible for a significant number of major data breaches.

 Phishing may have made its way into the mainstream vernacular, but there is still confusion about the subject—and rightfully so.
-Here’s a more in-depth look at “what is phishing?”.
+Here’s a more in-depth look at “what is phishing?” and the anatomy of a phishing email.

 Phishing attacks are becoming more sophisticated and targeted, and even the most tech- or security-savvy people can find themselves a victim.
 So, how do you make sure you don’t fall victim as well?
 Use this five-point checklist to closely examine the validity of incoming email.
 When in doubt, don’t click!